tesselle/arkhe/README.md

 install.packages("arkhe")
 ```

-Or install the development version from GitHub with:
+And the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("remotes")